ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 [respond to any, all, or none of the presented interaction modes](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.

-start (array of strings/objects)
+`start` (array of strings/objects):
 : Indicates how the client instance can start an interaction.

-finish (object)
+REQUIRED.

+`finish` (object):
 : Indicates how the client instance can receive an indication that interaction has finished at the AS.

-hints (object)
+OPTIONAL.

+`hints` (object):
 : Provides additional information to inform the interaction process at the AS.

-The `interact` field MUST contain the `start` key, and MAY contain the `finish` and `hints` keys.
-The value of each key is an array which contains strings or JSON objects as defined below.
+OPTIONAL.

 In this non-normative example, the client instance is indicating that it can [redirect](#request-interact-redirect) the end user to an arbitrary URI and can receive a [redirect](#request-interact-callback-redirect) through